Fenris-nl/Fenris-nl/README.md

 ### About Me

 I’m enthusiastic about creating meaningful solutions, exploring new technologies, and writing clean, scalable code.
-Outside of coding, you’ll catch me gaming, and reading sci-fi novels]!
+Outside of coding, you’ll catch me gaming, and reading sci-fi novels!

 ---